-The PHA may accept a self-certification from the family as verification of assets disposed of for less than fair market value [HCV GB, p.
+HUD permits PHAs to accept a self-certification from a family as verification of assets disposed of for less than fair market value [HCV GB, p.
 5-28].

-The CDA will accept a self-certification from a family as verification of assets disposed of for less than fair market value [HCV GB, p.
-5-28].
+The CDA will accept a self-certification from a family as verification of assets disposed of for less than fair market value.